datamachines/cuda_tensorflow_opencv/README.md

 Use the provided `Makefile` by running `make` to get a list of targets to build:
 - `make build_all` will build all container images
+- `make tensorflow_opencv` to build all the `tensorflow_opencv` container images
 - `make cuda_tensorflow_opencv` will build all the `cuda_tensorflow_opencv` container images
-- `make tensorflow_opencv` to build all the `tensorflow_opencv` container images
+- `make cudnn_tensorflow_opencv` will build all the `cudnn_tensorflow_opencv` container images
-- use a direct tag to build a specific version; for example `make 10.0_1.13.2_4.1.2`, will build the `datamachines/cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108` container image.
+- use a direct tag to build a specific version; for example `make cudnn_tensorflow_opencv-10.2_2.0_4.1.2`, will build the `datamachines/cudnn_tensorflow_opencv:10.2_2.0_4.1.2-20191210` container image.

 ## Using the container images

 The use of the provided `runDocker.sh` script present in the source directory allows users to utilize the built image.
 Dy default, it will set up the X11 passthrough (for Linux and MacOS) and give the user a `/bin/bash` prompt within the running container, as well as mount the calling directory as `/dmc`.
 A user can test that X11 is functional by using a simple X command such as `xlogo` from the command line.

 To use it, the full name of the container image should be passed as the `CONTAINER_ID` environment variable.
-For example, to use `datamachines/cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108`, run `CTO=datamachines/cuda_tensorflow_opencv:10.0_1.13.2_4.1.2-20191108 ./runDocker.sh`.
+For example, to use `datamachines/cudnn_tensorflow_opencv-10.2_2.0_4.1.2-20191210`, run `CONTAINER_ID=datamachines/cudnn_tensorflow_opencv-10.2_2.0_4.1.2-20191210 ./runDocker.sh`.
 Note that `runDocker.sh` can be called from any location using its full path, so that a user can mount its current working directory as `/dmc` in the running container in order to access local files.

 `runDocker.sh` can take multiple arguments; running it without any argument will provide a list of those arguments.

 Note that the base container runs as root, if you want to run it as a non root user, add `-u $(id -u):$(id -g)` to the `nvidia-docker`/`docker` command line but ensure that you have access to the directories you will work in.
 This can be done using the `-e` command line option of `runDocker.sh`.

-### Example
+### Making use of the container

 If a user place a picture (named `pic.jpg`) in the directory to be mounted as `/dmc` and the following example script (naming it `display_pic.py3`)